bernie724/archi/README.md

 # archi
 ### Purpose
-A personal set of scripts to fully automate the installation of Arch Linux as a complete Desktop System.
+A personal set of scripts to fully automate the installation of Arch Linux as a complete Desktop System; currently only as a VM.

 **Note:** This design is a format I am interested in setting up and testing.
 The script's config can be changed to your personal preferences **[change archi.conf file]** see optional.

-I am moving systems away from distro package managers (as much as I can), to be more nimble as an operator, in so creating clean modular deployments, and maintaining such systems with intelligent administrative values.
-This install is a modern Arch foundation and a flatpak-apps environment for the ongoing desktop experience.

 I have nothing to do with Arch Linux or flatpak for that matter, this is for my personal use.